Ainsley Earhardt: Fox News

 In May 2019, after The New York Times documented Trump's "deep financial distress" between 1985 and 1994 that included losing more money than almost any other American taxpayer, Earhardt praised Trump.
 She said, "It's pretty impressive, all the things that he's done in his life.
 It's beyond what most of us could ever achieve."
 Earhardt criticized "the liberal media", saying that Republicans will not run for office anymore "because they know the liberal media is going to take them down."
 In October 2018, after The New York Times documented how Trump obtained nearly half a billion dollars from his father, Fred Trump Sr., through "dubious tax schemes" and possible tax fraud, Earhardt accused the Times of "bashing" Trump's father.

 After Trump ordered the assassination of a top Islamic Revolutionary Guard Corps general, Qasem Soleimani, citing intelligence he said necessitated it, Earhardt defended the administration against requests that the administration show the intelligence.
 She said, "I find it interesting that people are critical of the president's decisions, of our intelligence community's decisions, or general's decisions...
 Everything can't be made public."
 She paraphrased Secretary of State Mike Pompeo, "you just have to trust us."
 Previously, Earhardt had shown considerable distrust of the intelligence community during Trump's presidency; she had also advanced "deep state" conspiracy theories.

 During the COVID-19 pandemic, Earhardt encouraged viewers to travel by plane, saying "it's actually the safest time to fly."
 Her comments contradicted guidance from the Centers for Disease Control.
 She criticized Democrats and the media, saying that they were making the pandemic political.

+In December 2021, Earhardt drew criticism after stating on air: "It's [the Fox Christmas tree] a tree that unites us, that brings us together.
+It is about the Christmas spirit, it is about the holiday season, it is about Jesus, it is about Hanukkah."
+Her incorrect characterization of the Christmas tree as a symbol of the Jewish festival of Hanukkah gained attention on social media and corrections in the news media.